 MHPS 700 Dissertation Proposal & Grant Writing (3) Develop an approach to a topic consistent with the scientific process and dissertation options available.
-Write chapter 1 (introduction and literature review) and chapter 2 (methodology) of the dissertation and defend proposal.
+Write chapter 1 (introduction and literature review) and chapter 2 (methodology) of the dissertation.
 Learn the grant writing process to sustain funding for services and research.
 Prerequisites: MHPS 616 and MHPS 618.
 Pass/No Pass.

-MHPS 701 Dissertation I (3) Conduct research under the direction of a dissertation chair, analyze data, and write chapter 3 (results) of the dissertation.
-Students must submit three progressive submissions of their chapter 3.
-Final chapter must be approved to move to MHPS 702.
+MHPS 701 Dissertation I (2) Conduct research under the direction of an approved dissertation committee.
+Finalize chapters 1 & 2 of the dissertation and defend proposal.
 Prerequisite: MHPS 700.
 Pass/No Pass.